PhoeniX5971/sec_notes/02_osint_recon/Linker.baked.md

 We should gather as much domains as possible to have a larger attack surface.

-Each root domains boosts the chance of finding a vulnerability by 4 times.
+Each root domain boosts the chance of finding a vulnerability by 4 times.

 - **Crunchbase**